 The human body is capable of a nearly infinite number of poses, but as we all know, some are more attractive to the eye than others, just as we are taught that certain symmetries and other features of the human face and body appear to be genetically coded to be attractive to us.

 The feverish work of the Greek artists exploring the possibilities of human forms and poses that met these cultural and natural predilections resulted in a fair number that were so successful that they not only became popular but were even adapted in the creation of otherwise new works of art.

-On the other hand, in Brescia, Italy, Venus is in the garb (including the wings) of Victory.
-Sometime in the first century, C.E., perhaps after the Emperor Vespasian came to power (69-79 C.E.).
+On the other hand, in Brescia, Italy, Venus is in the garb (including the wings) of Victory (figures 12, 13).
+This type was created sometime in the first century, C.E., perhaps after the Emperor Vespasian came to power (69-79 C.E.).
 In fact, perhaps it celebrated his victory in usurping the throne in some way.
 It appears that the Victory was holding a shield and writing the name of (and perhaps other data about) a victor in warfare.
 The shield is like a spoil of war rededicated in the winner’s honor.
 Victory is commonly depicted with wings, not infrequently taking off or alighting.
 In this statue she has her feet on the ground, or more precisely, her left foot appears to float because what was beneath it has been lost (it was Mars’s helmet).